oracle-livelabs/database/db-23c-fundamentals/new-sql-firewall/new-sql-firewall-ocw24.md

     ![start capture](images/im22.png " ")
     ![start capture](images/im23.png " ")

-6. Click the SQL tile again and attempt to execute a statement not in the allow list to verify SQL Firewall enforcement.
+6. Attempt to execute a statement not in the allow list to verify SQL Firewall enforcement.
 Notice we get a SQL Firewall Violation error.

     ```
     <copy>